How To Take On Other Roles As a PM

 - It Shows You Do Good Work – You cannot wear too many hats without doing a good job.
 If you attempt something a number of times and are not successful at it, then someone above your pay grade is going to make the decision that this may not be the best hat for you to wear.
 However, if you are able to accomplish what has been set forth as an objective time and again, you will gain the trust and confidence of those around you, that you do good work which if you’re proactive will eventually be reflected in your project manager salary.

 - It Provides for Job Security – There are tough decisions every company needs to make when the going gets rough.
 One of these decisions is who to keep on board and who can be let go.
-If you have put yourself in the role of project manager that can wear many hats, then you have a greater chance of being the one that stays around.
+If you have put yourself in the role of a project manager who can wear many hats, then you have a greater chance of being the one that stays around.

 The Downside of Wearing Many Hats